What is Amazon SageMaker AI?

 SageMaker supports all common ML frameworks via pre-built containers: TensorFlow, PyTorch, scikit-learn, XGBoost, MXNet, Hugging Face Transformers.
 You can also use your own containers (BYOC - Bring Your Own Container) or extend the SageMaker Framework Containers.
 SageMaker offers optimized versions for better performance (e.g., TensorFlow with Horovod for distributed training).

-SageMaker offers four deployment options: Real-time Inference for <100ms latency (permanently running endpoints), Serverless Inference for intermittent traffic (automatic scaling, pay-per-use), Batch Transform for large data volumes without real-time requirements, and Edge Deployment with SageMaker Neo and IoT Greengrass for IoT devices.
-Multi-Model Endpoints enable hosting multiple models on one instance for cost optimization.
+SageMaker AI offers several deployment options: Real-time Inference for low latency (permanently running endpoints), Serverless Inference for intermittent traffic (automatic scaling, billed per millisecond), Asynchronous Inference for large payloads and longer processing, Batch Transform for large data volumes without real-time requirements, and Edge Deployment for IoT devices.
+Multi-Model Endpoints host multiple models on one instance to reduce costs.

 What is SageMaker Canvas?